jorishr/notes-on-javascript/object_oriented_programming/this/call_apply_bind.md

 //-> john doe
 ```
 ### This inside a function expression (variable)
 The this keyword is unbound inside the function expression.
-Thereby refering to the global object.
+Thereby referring to the global object.
 ```js
 const a = {
 	x: 1,